skycoin/obelisk/blocktree.md

 - Returns an list of all blocks from the root to the end of the tree.
 This function performs a *depth first traversal* of the whole tree returns the list of all blocks in the order they are found.
 ```
-func (bt *BlockMetaTree) GetAllBlocks() []*BlockMeta {
+func (bt *BlockRecordTree) GetAllBlocks() []*BlockRecord {
 }
 ```

 ### CheckIfUnspentOutputSpendable
-- Traverses a tree from root to the given BlockMeta can check if the unspent out was destroyed on it's way from Root to the given block.
+- Traverses a tree from root to the given BlockRecord can check if the unspent out was destroyed on it's way from Root to the given block.
 - This function can *return* any of the following codes:
   -> "NeverExisted": The unspent output never existed -> "Spent": The unspent output exists but was spent -> "Available": The unspent output is available to spend on the given block

 ```
-func (bt *BlockMetaTree) CheckIfUnspentOutputSpendable(UnspentOutput cipher.SHA256, targetBlock *BlockMeta) string {
+func (bt *BlockRecordTree) CheckIfUnspentOutputSpendable(UnspentOutput cipher.SHA256, targetBlock *BlockRecord) string {
 }
 ```

 ### CheckIfMultipleUnspentOutputSpendable
-- Traverses a tree from root to the given BlockMeta can check if all the outputs are spendable at the given block.
+- Traverses a tree from root to the given BlockRecord can check if all the outputs are spendable at the given block.
 - This function returns
   -> true: If all the outputs are spendable at the given block -> false: If anyone of the output is not spendable at the given block
 ```
-func (bt *BlockMetaTree) CheckIfMultipleUnspentOutputSpendable(UnspentOutputs []cipher.SHA256, targetBlock *BlockMeta) bool {
+func (bt *BlockRecordTree) CheckIfMultipleUnspentOutputSpendable(UnspentOutputs []cipher.SHA256, targetBlock *BlockRecord) bool {
 }
 ```